India's Digital Revolution

 6. What is the future of digital payments in India?

-The future looks incredibly promising.
 We’re likely to see more innovations like AI-driven security, blockchain-based transactions, and contactless payments.
 The government is also exploring the introduction of a Central Bank Digital Currency (CBDC), which could further revolutionize the ecosystem.
 Additionally, UPI is expanding to international markets, making it a global player.

 To Learn And Explore More Click On Here.